Transportation in Aachen

 Geography

-- The principal rail hub, Hauptbahnhof, lies about 1.5 km from the center.
+The principal rail hub, Hauptbahnhof, lies about 1.5 kilometers from the center.

-- Additional railway stations and an extensive bus network serve residential, commercial areas, and commuter routes.
+Additional railway stations and an extensive bus network serve residential and commercial areas as well as commuter routes.

 Bus Lines